MJ87Tshab/Northwind-Traders-Sales-Report/README.md

 3. Côte de Blaye was the best performing product based on revenue.
 4. Beverages were the best sold category and should be targeted for marketing efforts.

+### Recommendations

+Based on the analysis, we recommend the following actions:

+- Increased focus in promotions and further expansion in the beverages category.
+- Invest more in products with high sales to increase revenue.
+- Create a market strategy targeting customers in Sweden, UK and Venezuela to improve market share.